-- 6.24 The proposed tourist lodges are sited within an area of regularly mown/grazed grassland and therefore there is limited potential for protected/notable species to be present on this land.
-This situation is confirmed in the consultation response from the KCC Ecology team. - 6.25 The site is adjoined to the south by an area of woodland which forms part of a designated Local Wildlife Site.
+- 6.20 The proposed holiday let/tourist lodges are to be sited within an area of regularly mown/grazed grassland and therefore there is limited potential for protected/notable species to be present on this land.
+This situation is confirmed in the consultation response from the KCC Ecology team. - 6.21 The site is adjoined to the south by an area of woodland which forms part of a designated Local Wildlife Site.
 The linear Local Wildlife Site follows the River Len which runs east to west through the woodland roughly parallel with southern boundary of the site.
-An existing sheep netting and barbed wire fence separates the proposed tourist lodges from the adjoining woodland and Local Wildlife Site. - 6.26 Any impact on the adjoining woodland and Local Wildlife Site from the construction phase, and subsequent use of the proposed accommodation can be appropriately controlled and minimised through the use of planning conditions.
-Planning conditions are recommended in relation to external lighting and dust minimisation.

-- 6.27 The current application provides an opportunity to improve the Local Wildlife Site by re-introducing coppicing back into the woodland and potentially increasing the species diversity within the site.
-In line with comments from KCC Ecology a condition is recommended to seek a management plan for the woodland owned by the applicant is produced, to demonstrate that coppicing will be carried out within the site every 7-10 years. - 6.28 The planting of native species hedgerow to the northern boundary of the site and to the eastern and western edges of the footprint of the tourist lodges site is secured by planning condition.
+An existing sheep netting and barbed wire fence separates the proposed holiday let/tourist lodge site from the adjoining woodland and Local Wildlife Site. - 6.22 Any impact on the adjoining woodland and Local Wildlife Site from the construction phase, and subsequent use of the proposed accommodation can be appropriately controlled and minimised through the use of planning conditions.
+Planning conditions are recommended in relation to external lighting and dust minimisation. - 6.23 The current application provides an opportunity to improve the Local Wildlife Site by re-introducing coppicing back into the woodland and potentially increasing the species diversity within the site.
+In line with comments from KCC Ecology a condition is recommended to seek a management plan for the woodland owned by the applicant is produced, to demonstrate that coppicing will be carried out within the site every 7-10 years. - 6.24 The planting of native species hedgerow to the northern boundary of the site and to the eastern and western edges of the footprint of the holiday let/tourist lodges site is secured by planning condition.
 These hedgerows will enable further ecological mitigation and/or enhancements to be secured by planning condition in accordance with Government guidance in the NPPF (para.
 175).